angular-gantt/angular-gantt/README.md

 ### How to contribute
 1. Create a feature branch with a meaning full name based on the 'develop' branch
-2. Make all your changes inside this feature branch and make sure that those changes have been made in the source JS files and not in the generated angular-gantt.js file.
-See also chapter "How to build".
+2. Make all your changes inside this feature branch and make sure that those changes have been made in both source JS files and generated angular-gantt.js file (See chapter "How to build").
 3. After you finished adjust the README and sample app
 4. Create a pull-request for your feature branch